Agatha and the Truth of Murder: Production

 Filming took place from 2 October to 22 October 2018 in Northern Ireland.
 Locations included Grey Abbey House in Greyabbey, Royal Belfast Golf Course, and Ulster Folk and Transport Museum.
 The train scenes were shot at the Downpatrick and County Down Railway, using both Downpatrick station and the Loop Platform, the latter of which was dressed as Polegate Junction.

 Agatha and the Truth of Murder was produced by Brett Wilson and directed by Terry Loane, and stars Ruth Bradley in the eponymous role of Agatha Christie.
 Bradley admitted to feeling pressure playing Christie and used the biography by Laura Thompson (Agatha Christie: An English Mystery, 2007) "like a bible".

+Sequels

+Dalton has written two further follow-up films Agatha and the Curse of Ishtar and Agatha and the Midnight Murders.

 Release

 Broadcast

 Agatha and the Truth of Murder premiered in the UK on Channel 5, on 23 December 2018, at 9 pm.

 Home media

 The film was released in Canada and the United States as VOD on Netflix on 31 January 2019.